olix3001/atra-zig/README.md

 }
 ```

 This generates optimized html.
-There will be no indentations, because who really needs them?
+There will be no indentations, because who really needs them (and they can break indentation in things like code or pre tags)?

 ### Macros